-- Put all DVD’s, CD’s, Laptops, Cell Phone’s etc. out of sight.
+- Put all DVDs, CDs, Laptops, Cell Phones, etc. out of sight.

 - Have an open house volunteer inside with a realtor or yourself if FSBO.

-Whether it’s ethical or illegal some homeowners will install a security camera inside and outside the home for theft protection.
+Whether it’s ethical or illegal, some homeowners will install a security camera inside and outside the home for theft protection.

-You should never install cameras in a washroom and it may be illegal to install hidden cameras inside your house in the first place.
+You should never install cameras in a washroom, and it may be illegal to install hidden cameras inside your house in the first place.

-If in doubt contact your real estate lawyer and find out what you can and cannot do.
+If in doubt, contact your real estate lawyer and find out what you can and cannot do.

-- What if a potential buyer knocks over one of those ambience candles you lit to make the room look cozy and inviting and sets your house on fire?
+- What if a potential buyer knocks over one of those ambiance candles you lit to make the room look cozy and inviting and sets your house on fire?
 Will your insurance cover it?

-- What if you leave a plate of food or snacks out and someone chokes and dies?
+- What if you leave a plate of food or snacks out, and someone chokes and dies?
 Can you be sued?

 - What if someone injures themselves while viewing your property during an open house?

-If the entire idea of an open house worries you then just say no to an open house and I’m sure your house will still sell.
+If the entire idea of an open house worries you then just say no to an open house, and I’m sure your house will still sell.

 There’s always a buyer somewhere.